dm-academy/Calavera/docs/Installation.md

 http://192.168.33.32:8081

-The username/password is admin/password.
+The default Artifactory username/password is admin/password.
 Completely insecure.
 DO NOT USE CALAVERA FOR PRODUCTION PURPOSES.
 IT IS A LAB EXPERIMENT ONLY.